Wowe-Peanut/Snail/README.md

 2) Rebuilding subtrees can be expensive
 3) remove and re-insert (with tree rotations to make total SA contained in sibling nodes as even as possible)

+Ok I'm going to put aside BVH for now but setup the collision code so that it's easy to add later So thinking about broadphase, during line search we call IPValue a lot which means that if I'm going to utilize broadphase it needs to think about how IPValue will need testing different object locations.
+Maybe if I set a the buffer on the AABB boxes large enough maybe, but I think for fast moving objects that won't work...

+Maybe instead I just need to consider those alpha steps the same as moving the object and need to update the scene each time :) it'll have to be the same with ACCD since it slowly moves forward until we get an approximated alpha_toi.
+Although, it seems that collision pairs that are already in that contactDistance threshold if we add that contactDistnace buffer to all AABB will be the first objects to hit during the ACCD iterative moving so it doesn't really matter.
+Not sure if the same logic applies to IPValue tho...

+IT DOES NOT!
+Ok so doing some more research, the contactDistance buffer seems to be a good idea but I also need to consider every position long the search direction with alpha_max = 1, so all positions from x to x+p which is refered to as a swept volume.
+The problem is that the search direction is also determined by using barrier energy value/grad/hess which is part of what is supposed to be accelerated using the broadphase/BVH so the IPC paper uses two stages:
+- Static broadphase: fix using padded AABB bounding boxes and use to efficiently calculate search direction
+- Swept Volume broadphase:  Using search direction to calculat swept volume AABB boxes and then use only those potential collision pairs for ACCD and line-search

+It may even be possible to

+Honestly it's the IPGrad and IPHessian which really need the help and could probably reuse the distance val/grad/hess values since they are always called inbetween moves.

+I also need to consider while generating collision pairs is that node's shouldn't collide with the triangles they are a part of (it shouldn't generate any barrier energy)

+Ok I really need to move energy methods to their own file and just pass position and other parameters and put broadphase stuff into it's own file that can generate a vector of potential collision pairs that we can send to the barrier methods.
+The issue is that they all use a lot of the same values that are currently fields of PhysicsEngine (h, contactDistance) and I might need to pass the objects offsets array too...
+Actually that doesn't sound so bad, inertia and spring only really need pointmass, spring stiffness, and edge lists (in addition to positions of course) and this further abstracts away the energy math from the engine.

+I might also change how the sdf class works and probably add different barrier energy functions (for dist vs sqr dist methods)

+I need the broadphase to generate a vector of collision pairs.
+The distance value/grad/hess are kind of reused between the barrier energy val/grad/hess so those values for the collision pairs should be calculated before sending those vectors to the energy functions. *THAT IS*, until we begin ACCD and line search in which case those values need to be recomputed by just iterating over the pair array and calling .compute or something that will need to be done separtely by each function since they check for different things I think?... **(ACCD and line-search only use value, so no need to recompute grad & hess)**

+It might also be better for MassSpring and Barrier energy at least to combine the energy value/grad/hess into a single loop since they do the same thing?
+That way it's only a single pass through the constraint list

+PhysicsEngine
+  simulation parameters
+  object information

+  updateObjects
+  getSearchDir
+  implicitSet

+Utils
+  makePSD (cause it will be used by contact (at least mesh-mesh), spring, and friction)

+BroadPhase:

+*In addition to positions & parameters*
+inertia: nothing
+spring: edges
+gravity: none (since that's a param)
+barrier: meshes (for contact area maybe?), edges, triangles, contact pairs